-Today, you are going to learn about 18 spiders that live in Utah.
+Today, you will learn about the most common spiders that live in Utah.

-Before we begin, note that the list below is just a fraction of the overall spiders in Utah.
+Before we begin, note that the list below is just a fraction of the overall number of spiders found in Utah.
 Because of the sheer number of these arachnids, it would be impossible to cover them all.
-For example, some estimates claim there are over 50,000 species on the planet!
 With that being said, I did my best to develop a list of COMMON spiders that are often seen and easily identified.

 Wolf Spider Range Map

 Interestingly, wolf spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
 Likewise, some species will make a burrow and then wait inside for dinner to walk by.